B

 Exercise

-Because the Bernedoodle is a hybrid, their energy levels will differ depending on which parent they take after.
+Because the Bernedoodle is a hybrid, its energy levels will differ depending on which parent it takes after.
 However, these dogs are considered moderately active.
 Therefore, they enjoy spending lots of time outdoors, doing activities like walking, running, and especially swimming.
-A good 30-40 minutes of exercise daily should suffice.
-Additionally, they require plenty of mental stimulation, so giving them puzzle toys and playing interactive games will keep them out of trouble.
+A good 30 to 40 minutes of exercise daily should suffice.
+Additionally, they also require plenty of mental stimulation; giving them puzzle toys and playing interactive games will keep them out of trouble.

 Puppies

-Female Bernedoodles can give birth to six to eight puppies at a time.
-These pups closely resemble the goldendoodle (golden retriever and Bernese mountain dog mix).
-However, the Bernedoodles tend to be more headstrong but will outgrow this trait with proper training.
-The size of the puppies will differ, but a breeder should be able to give you an estimation based on previous litters or the parents’ size.
+Female Bernedoodles can give birth to six to ten puppies at a time.
+Bernedoodle puppies tend to be headstrong, but will outgrow this trait with proper training.
+The size of the puppies will differ, but a breeder should be able to give you an estimate based on previous litters or the parents’ size.
 These Bernese mountain dog mixes only fully mature at 18 months old.

 Bernese Mountain Dog Mix and Children

-Purchasing a Bernedoodle from a reputable breeder will cost between $2,500 and $5,000.
+Purchasing a Bernedoodle from a reputable breeder will typically cost between $2,000 and $5,500.
 However, prices will vary depending on the breeder, location, size, and pedigree.
-Because this is one of the rarer hybrids, finding a breeder might not be so easy.
-Therefore, finding a breeder who can answer all your questions about lineage, health, and pedigree is a step in the right direction.
+Because this is one of the rarer hybrids, finding a breeder may not be easy.
+Therefore, seeking out a breeder who can answer all your questions about lineage, health, and pedigree is highly recommended.

 Dogs similar to the Bernese Mountain Dog Mix